amir-coder99/Flask-Portfolio-Website-Sample/README.md

 - On form submission (POST), prints the message in the console and redirects back to home.
 - Basic HTML templating with render_template.
 - Static files handling for CSS, JavaScript, images, and documents.
-- fully responsive design that adapts seamlessly across mobile, tablet, and desktop devices.
+- Fully responsive design that adapts seamlessly across mobile, tablet, and desktop devices.

 ## 🔧 Requirements